mgb111/quickscanar-v3/GOOGLE_OAUTH_SETUP.md

 3. **Check Supabase logs** in your dashboard
 4. **Verify OAuth flow** by checking redirect URLs
 5. **Test with different browsers** to rule out browser-specific issues
+6. **Check the callback URL** - ensure it matches exactly in Google Console

 ### Security Considerations

 - Keep your OAuth client secret secure
-- Use HTTPS in production
+- Use HTTPS in production (Vercel provides this automatically)
 - Regularly rotate your OAuth credentials
 - Monitor OAuth usage in Google Cloud Console
 - Implement proper session management